 Buying Your First Volume Shifted Snowboard

-There’s no denying that volume shifted boards have become a staple in the snowboard industry.
+While it is ultimately personal preference whether you want to add a volume shifted snowboard to your quiver, there’s no denying that volume shifted boards have become a staple in the snowboard industry.
 If you think you’re ready to take the plunge and get your very own volume shifted board, Curated is the place to go!
-We’ve got plenty of different volume-shifted board options, and even better is the fact that you can get personalized advice on which is best for you.
+We’ve got plenty of different volume shifted board options, and even better is the fact that you can get personalized advice on which is best for you.

 That’s right, here on Curated, you’ll be matched with a Snowboard Expert, have a conversation via chat, and can get personalized recommendations based on your needs and wants, all for free!
 It’s the quickest and easiest way to find the perfect gear and have it at your door in a matter of days!